 Recommended: Term vs. Whole Life Insurance

-Life insurance terms can be a mouthful, but they don’t have to be confusing.
-Understanding the definitions of life insurance can help you put a plan in place to protect your loved ones.
+Life insurance can be an important way to protect your loved ones’ financial future in the event of your death.
+While its terms can be a mouthful, they don’t have to be confusing.
+Understanding the definitions of life insurance can help you put a plan in place to protect your family.

 Photo credit: iStock/mapodile

 Coverage and pricing is subject to eligibility and underwriting criteria.

 Ladder Insurance Services, LLC (CA license # OK22568; AR license # 3000140372) distributes term life insurance products issued by multiple insurers- for further details see ladderlife.com.
 All insurance products are governed by the terms set forth in the applicable insurance policy.
 Each insurer has financial responsibility for its own products.

 Ladder, SoFi and SoFi Agency are separate, independent entities and are not responsible for the financial condition, business, or legal obligations of the other, Social Finance.
 Inc. (SoFi) and Social Finance Life Insurance Agency, LLC (SoFi Agency) do not issue, underwrite insurance or pay claims under Ladder Life™ policies.
 SoFi is compensated by Ladder for each issued term life policy.

 SoFi Agency and its affiliates do not guarantee the services of any insurance company.